 47. What is Long short-term memory (LSTM)?

 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
-It uses special units in addition to the standard units which includes a ‘memory cell’ that can maintain the information in memory for long periods of time.
+It uses special units in addition to the standard units which include a ‘memory cell’ that can maintain the information in memory for long periods of time.
 LSTMs are complex areas of deep learning used in domains such as machine translation, speech recognition.

 48. List the variants of RNN.